According to the organization, women must be submissive to men and they are not built for leadership roles like men are.

-Even though Paul added to the words of Jesus, Jehovah's Witnesses believe that Christians should follow him.
+Even though the theology of the Apostle Paul differed from the theology of Jesus, Jehovah's Witnesses believe that Christians must follow the 'entire Bible' rather than Jesus alone.
 2 John 1:9

-Because of the Apostle Paul, women are not equals in the JW faith.
+Women are not treated as equals in the JW faith.
 At congregation meetings they are restricted in what they can do and say.
+In certain situations women must wear head coverings to symbolize their submissive and subordinate position in the Watchtower Society.

 The Apostle Paul says, 'women should remain silent in the churches.
 They are not allowed to speak, but must be in submission, as the Law says.
 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.'
 1 Cor.
 14:34,35

 Here's some quotes from the Watchtower (the official magazine of the Jehovah's Witnesses).
-Taken from WT, Mar 1, 2006, Questions from Readers, 'What did the apostle Paul mean when he stated that women should “keep silent in the congregations”?'
+Taken from Watchtower Magazine, Mar 1, 2006, Questions from Readers, 'What did the apostle Paul mean when he stated that women should “keep silent in the congregations”?'

 'Hence, Christian women “keep silent” by refraining from trying to assume the role of a male and instruct the congregation.
 They do not raise argumentative questions that could challenge the authority of those who teach.'